Alex Mortlock - Clinical Psychologist

 Autism in Adults

 Autism Assessments: Diagnostic evaluations of autism for adult clients are designed to help people understand whether they have autism, identify their unique strengths and challenges, provide guidance for developing effective coping strategies, and obtain information regarding autism and supportive services.
+Assessments are available either in person or via Zoom, depending on your preference and location.

 Assessment Process

-• Step 3 - Additional Interviews and Document Review: Depending on your situation, the assessment may include a separate phone interview with a parent, partner, or friend, and a review of any relevant documents, such as school reports or previous assessments.
+Step 3 - Additional Interviews and Document Review: Depending on your situation, the assessment may include a separate phone interview with a parent, partner, or friend, and a review of any relevant documents, such as school reports or previous assessments.

 Cost and Payment Information: The cost for an adult autism assessment which includes a comprehensive report is $1600.
 Payment must be made one week prior to the first assessment appointment.